What went down on the latest episode of grown-ish? Get all the tea with Sesi‘s weekly recaps.

 Cuddled up together in Zoey’s room, Cash tells her he better bounce, so he can get some sleep because he has an early practice the next morning before the team heads out to Arizona.
 Zoey playfully tries to convince him to pretend to be sick, so they can chill all weekend.
 Cash says he wishes he could, but his coach is on him to focus more on the game and less on her.
 Zoey jokes that she’s not liking his coach right about now, and tells Cash she’s decided to follow him if he’s drafted.
 He doesn’t seem as thrilled about her decision as you’d expect and tells Zoey that when he goes pro, he could be sent anywhere and would be gone a lot to away games and training camps.
 The two of them go back and forth and ultimately end up cashing out of the relationship for real (or is it?).

 After Cash leaves, Nomi comes in the room looking for Ana, but finds Zoey curled up on her bed balling her eyes out.
 Still mad at her, Nomi attempts to act like she doesn’t care that Zoey’s crying, but ends up closing the door, sitting on the bed, and asking Zoey what happened.
-Nomi is there for Zoey’s breakup even though Zoey wasn’t there for her, but she knows now is not that time to go in on that again.
+Nomi is there for Zoey’s breakup even though Zoey wasn’t there for her, but she knows now is not the time to go in on that again.
 They hug it out.

 Catch up on the episodes you’ve missed here.